benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-# DONE
-## Fix EDivideLayout and EBarLayout serializations
-## Find a solution for ELayoutRef to be instantiated with an empty constructor (is it still valid ?)
-## Refactoring with serialisation to use JSONObject
----- Add missing implementation
----- Playground Server/Client
----- Android Leaf impl

 # ONGOING
-At the moment, in order for the size to be taken into account, arranged needs to be called (to be put in documentation)
-## Add copy and equal functions
-## Replace Snugging with boolean /// OR replace snugged by wrap()
-## Android friendly implementation:
+## Android implementation: How to add views in code
-When removing the snugging bit in order to make it closer to Android's API, dupplicate appears like arranged/aligned.
-JustifyLayout is still using snugging
-SnuggingLayout isn't needed anymore

-## Bug Fix
-### Fix example so it works like on the original Enamel
-### Fix Scale in ESizingLayout

 # NEXT
+## Test with more than 1 EPViewGroup on the UI
 ## Start documentation

-## ELinearLayout as an alternative solution to the confusing DSL (LinearLayout on steroids), start with API
-Use this as reference https://fblitho.com/docs/layout
+## Extract ELayout to its own branch/repo

+# Buf fixes - Must before 0.1.0
 ## Fix android layout bug with Gravity.CENTER on TextView as a way of reproducing
-## Test with more than 1 EPViewGroup on the UI
+## Fix Scale in ESizingLayout
+## Check tracing layout implementation with example

+# Improvements - Good before 0.1.0
 ## Make transition return a transition object and use it to control the transition with a touch event as an example

-## Extract ELayout to its own branch/repo

 # Post 0.1.0
 ## Refactor ELayout so it doesn't allocate on sizing and arranging
 ## Unit tests
 ## Improve Transition performance
+## Add copy and equal functions

 # MAYBE